dimitarborisov/LifeGame/README.md

 ##Errors
 ###If you encounter errors with missing android SDK
-Check if you have Android SDK installed!
+1. Check if you have Android SDK installed!
-1.Create new file in the root folder of the project with name `"local.properties"` 2.In the file `"local.properties"` type: `"sdk.dir=Android_SDK"` where Android_SDK is the path to your SDK
+2. Create new file in the root folder of the project with name `"local.properties"`
+3. In the file `"local.properties"` type: `"sdk.dir=Android_SDK"` where Android_SDK is the path to your SDK

 Example:
 `sdk.dir=C:/Android SDK`

-3.Save and Build the project again.
+Save and Import/Build the project again.